anihakutin/hacker_news/NOTES.md

 1. Stub out CLI - Done
 2. build scraper
-  -Can pull news(latest) Stories
+  -Can pull news(latest) Stories - Done
-  -Can pull top Stories
+  -Can pull top Stories - Done
   -Can pull show stories
   -Can pull latest show Stories
   -Can pull ask stories
   -Can pull jobs

-3. build article object with sort and search methods -Article represents any post(story, ask, jobs etc.)
+3. build article object with sort and search methods Article represents any post(story, ask, jobs etc.)
-  -Can search for articles
+  -Can search for articles - Done
-  -Can sort articles
+  -Can sort articles - Done
-  -Can query Articles(author, keyword)
+  -Can query Articles(author, keyword) - Done

 ---------------------------------